 Businesses of all sizes hire human resources directors and managers to help them evaluate potential candidates.
 These managers create job listings that they post online, internally and in newspapers, but they then weed out candidates based on resumes and decide which candidates deserve interviews.
 In addition to interviewing and hiring new workers, HR managers also work with other departments to ensure that employees get the best benefits.
 Your degree in adult learning and workforce education can help you train and educate some of those new employees.

-all adults leave school with strong literacy skills.
-Some students find it easy to skate by in their classes and to leave school with poor reading and writing skills.
+Not allll adults leave school with strong literacy skills.
 A literacy specialist is someone who works with those students and teaches them the fundamentals of reading.
 Even adults who know how to read may have a hard time sounding out words or figuring out the meaning behind words.
 While some specialists work with children, those who have a background in adult learning and workforce education can work with adults in vocational schools and tutoring centres.

 The careers open to those with a background or degree in adult learning and workforce education include literacy specialists, corporate trainers, GED instructors, HR managers and continuing education professors.